by Jojo Lorentson

 So why choose the Christmas season to operate the drive?
 Very simple, Marge believes that no matter how small your business is, there is always a way to give back and help others, especially around Christmas.
 Animal Rescues have always been important to these women, and with the creation of Operation Santa Paws, this is a way for them to help the rescues in their own neighborhoods.
 During this time of year, donations tend to be few and far between for any charity, especially when everyone is focusing on getting everything ready for the holidays.
 Even though there are still donations being made toward adoption shelters and rescues, all those loveable furr babies that are out in the cold looking for a warm place to sleep are not going anywhere.
 This is where Operation Santa Paws comes in to help.

 They began the drive in 2012, six years ago, and it’s still running, and running strong.
 They never expected their pipe dream would grow so large so fast.
-Her words about the growth, and outpouring of support from the community is thus; “The community support for Operation Santa Paws has been tremendous, and the pet supply drive gets bigger every year.
+Her words about the growth and outpouring of support from the community are thus; “The community support for Operation Santa Paws has been tremendous, and the pet supply drive gets bigger every year.
 I love how excited everyone is to help the animals!”

 The part that really makes her proud of our communities is the amount that people care about the animals and want to help.